Wamuza1/School_District_Analysis/README.md

 # Results:
 o	How is the district summary affected?

+As we see looking at the results that there is a slight decrease in overall scores.

 Original Analysis

 <img width="969" alt="Screen Shot 2022-05-22 at 9 00 33 PM" src="https://user-images.githubusercontent.com/92646311/169724815-23e31200-605a-4775-976e-2683dce3c651.png">